MichaIng/DietPi-Docs/docs/software/social.md

 === "Quick start"

-    By default, soju listens on the **6667** port, which is the default for plaintext (insecure) IRC connections.
+    By default, soju listens on the **6667** port, which is the default for plain text (insecure) IRC connections.

 === "Configuration file"